projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 To save page tables and share the mappings for non-secure world address space, the hypervisor relocates the Secure World's GPA to a very high
 position: 511G-512G.
-Hence, the PML4 for Trusty World are separated from non-secure World.
+Hence, the PML4 for Trusty World is separated from non-secure World.
 PDPT/PD/PT for low memory (<511G) are shared in both Trusty World's EPT and non-secure World's EPT.
 PDPT/PD/PT for high memory (>=511G) are valid for Trusty World's EPT only.